cbernet/introduction_machine_learning/README.md

 We're not going to bother much about theory, mathematics, statistics.
 Instead, we'll focus on practical exercises.
 You'll get your feets wet for the tools commonly used in research and the industry, and you'll build a real feeling for machine learning.

 ## Outline

 The lectures are organized as a series of modules:

-1. Python basics for machine learning:
+1- Python basics for machine learning

 * python crash course
-   * numpy crash course
+* introduction to numpy
-   * matplotlib crash course
+* first plots with matplotlib

-* Introduction to supervised learning
+2- Supervised learning

 * ...
 TODO ...

-* Introduction to unsupervised learning
+3- Unsupervised learning

 * dimensionality reduction
 * clustering

-* Introduction to deep learning
+4- Introduction to deep learning

 * get started with Keras and Tensorflow
 * convolutional neural networks
 * embedding
 * transfer learning

-* Long short term memories
+5- Long short term memories

 * ...
 TODO ...

-* Object detection with YOLOv3
+6- Object detection in images with YOLOv3

 * ...
 TODO ...

 Each module features a set of slides presenting the main concepts, and jupyter notebooks with practical exercises.

 ## How to follow this course?

-The practical exercises can be done on several platforms.
+The course can be taken on several platforms.

 Please follow the instructions below to get started with the platform of your choice.

 ### FloydHub